 3. Don’t get hung up on CV length

 Within reason, don’t get too hung up on sticking to a certain number of pages.
-Up to three pages is fine for a more senior level person and up to four pages for a seasoned Contractor.
+Up to three pages are fine for a more senior-level person and up to four pages for a seasoned Contractor.
 Often Contractors produce an overly short CV that fails to sell them because they were more worried about the length of their CV than they were about including their key selling points.
 Find out more about the 2-page CV myth.

 4. Choose strong statements

 Use powerful words and statements backed up with evidence rather than passive terminology.
-For example: “Through effective Issues Management, reduced a critical issues backlog from 289 queries to minimal levels within only two months.”
+For example: “Through effective Issues Management, reduced a backlog of critical issues from 289 queries to minimal levels within only two months.”
 How much more powerful is that opposed to “Responsible for reducing an issues back-log”?

 5. Write in the third person